 Unique, Primary, and Foreign Keys, and Not Null

-Google BigQuery has no primary key or unique constraints.
+Starting in March 2023, BigQuery introduced support for primary key constraints.
+At this point Google BigQuery has no support for unique constraints.
 There are also no foreign keys enforced by the database, although they can be defined in Hackolade for documentation purposes.

 For each column, BigQuery allows the following modes: nullable (default), required (NULL values are not allowed), or repeated (columns containing an array of values of the specified data type.)